-Northeastern University received 49,822 undergraduate applications for 2,800 seats the Fall 2014 freshman class—more than in any previous year and a ratio of 18 applicants per seat.
+Northeastern University received 49,822 undergraduate applications for 2,800 seats in the Fall 2014 freshman class—more than in any previous year and a ratio of 18 applicants per seat.
 The group of admitted students exceeds all previous benchmarks in terms of academic achievement, total applicants, and geographic diversity.

 The mean SAT score of this year’s admitted students also increased to 1421 from 1400 a year ago, while the mean GPA of this same group was 4.1, up from 4.0 a year ago.